Who We Are

 Jennifer Rigg (she/her) is the Executive Director of the Global Campaign for Education-US (GCE-US).
 GCE-US, a coalition of over 80 organizations, promotes access to quality education as a human right and mobilizes the public to create political will in the U.S. and internationally to ensure universal access to quality education worldwide.
 Jennifer brings over 20 years of experience, including international education and development, public policy, coalition building, strategic communications and public management.
 Previously, Jennifer was the Director of Policy & Partnerships and Interim Executive Director at the 1,000 Days Partnership.
 At Save the Children, Jennifer led policy and advocacy on education, early childhood development, nutrition and food security, livelihoods, microfinance, and aid effectiveness.
 Jennifer has also worked with CARE, United Way Worldwide, and the Nancy Bell Evans Center on Nonprofits & Philanthropy at the University of Washington.
 She received an MPA and graduate certificate in International and Community Development Policy and Management from the University of Washington, a certificate in Nonprofit Leadership and Management from the University of Wisconsin/Learning Institute for Nonprofits, and a BA in International Studies/Political Science from Emory University.

-Mahpari Sotoudeh, Board Co-Chair, is a Program Officer at the National Democratic Institute, where she works on the Middle East/North Africa team.
+Mahpari Sotoudeh, Board Co-Chair, has served as a Senior Program Officer at the National Democratic Institute (NDI) on the Middle East/North Africa team.
 In her capacity at NDI, Mahpari has supported civic education programming and youth-focused projects in Morocco, Algeria, and the West Bank.
 Prior to joining NDI, Mahpari worked at a non-profit that provides online civic education resources to Iranian activists and at the U.S. Department of State, Middle East Institute, and Project on Middle East Democracy.
 In her spare time, Mahpari teaches ESL to adults in the Washington D.C. area and leads a weekly civics class for aspiring U.S. citizens.

-Eric Harris, Board Co-Chair, is the Communications Director for U.S. Congressman Jimmy Gomez (CA-34) who serves on the House Oversight and Government Reform Committee and the House Natural Resources Committee.
-During his tenure on Capitol Hill, he published an array of opinion pieces for news outlets including the Washington Post and the Chicago Tribune.
+Eric Harris, Board Co-Chair, is an accomplished communications expert with nearly 20 years of experience in high-level media relations, public affairs, impact storytelling, and campaign strategy.
+He has served as a senior communications strategist and policy advisor for members of Congress, key congressional committees, political and nonprofit leaders.
+His work has been featured in CBS News, NBC News, MSNBC, Fox News, the Washington Post, the Chicago Tribune, the Wall Street Journal, and other top media outlets.
 He has also led numerous professional development workshops for staff members in the Congressional Black Caucus, the Congressional Hispanic Caucus, and the Democratic Communicators Network.
 Prior to his time in the U.S. Congress, Eric worked as a media and public affairs strategist for corporate clients, nonprofit organizations, political campaigns, and cause-oriented initiatives.
 He is an NBC News THINK contributor, a graduate of UCLA, and a native of Calabasas, CA.

-Ngozi Lawal, Board Secretary, is the Project Director for CSSP’s Prenatal to 3 Initiative, aimed at increasing the number of children on track for kindergarten in EC-LINC communities.
-She convenes the prenatal to three communities and provides them with technical assistance on building effective early childhood systems.
-Prior to joining CSSP, Ngozi Lawal supported the Deputy Assistant Secretary for Early Childhood Education at the Administration for Children and Families, U.S. Department of Health and Human in implementing a national policy agenda to help states and communities help babies, toddlers and preschoolers get ready for school.
+Ngozi Lawal, Board Secretary, is the Principal of Early Actions, working to ensure every child reaches their full potential in school and life.
+Previously, Ngozi was the Project Director for the Center for the Study of Social Policy’s Prenatal to 3 Initiative, aimed at increasing the number of children on track for kindergarten in EC-LINC communities.
+Prior to joining CSSP, Ngozi supported the Deputy Assistant Secretary for Early Childhood Education at the Administration for Children and Families, U.S. Department of Health and Human in implementing a national policy agenda to help states and communities help babies, toddlers and preschoolers get ready for school.
 She oversaw the federal State Advisory Councils and played a key role in the policy development and implementation of the Race to the Top – Early Learning Challenge and Preschool Development Grants.
-Previously, Ngozi managed the child care portfolio at the American Public Human Services Association, working alongside state child care administrators to develop policy proposals to improve implementation of the Child Care and Development Fund.
+Ngozi also managed the child care portfolio at the American Public Human Services Association, working alongside state child care administrators to develop policy proposals to improve implementation of the Child Care and Development Fund.
 She partnered with state child welfare directors to reduce the disproportionality of children of color in the child welfare system and improve the educational and social outcomes for youth who age out of foster care without permanent home placements.
 Ngozi began her career at Zero to Three where she tracked state and federal policies and initiatives on early childhood mental health.
 Ngozi has a Master of Arts Degree in Child Development from Tufts University and a Bachelor of Science in Psychology from Boston College.

 Joanne Carter is the Executive Director of RESULTS/RESULTS Educational Fund (REF) and has been a part of RESULTS in a variety of capacities for over 20 years.
 Joanne became legislative director of RESULTS/REF in 1992 and associate executive director in 2007.
 As legislative director of RESULTS/REF, Joanne worked with key administration and congressional allies, partner organizations, and technical agencies orchestrating U.S. and international campaigns to tackle major diseases of poverty (particularly tuberculosis and major child killers), increase access to education, expand economic opportunity for the poorest, and reform World Bank and International Monetary Fund policies.
 An international expert and spokesperson on global poverty issues, Joanne regularly organizes media briefings on breaking legislative and technical news and works closely with the World Health Organization, the Global Fund to Fight AIDS, TB and Malaria, and other international organizations.
 She is also a founding board member of Global Action for Children.